sensible-hq/sensible-docs/readme-sync/v0/best-practices/0300 -  fallbacks.md

 Fallback fields can be of any kind.
 For example, you can fallback from an LLM-based field to a layout-based field, or from a computed field to a section group.
 For more information, see [Field query object](doc:field-query-object).

-## Cover longtail documents with fallback configs
+## Capture longtail documents with fallback configs

 In this example, you extract data from automotive repair invoices.
 You have high volume from 5 auto shops, and a long tail of low-volume invoices from hundreds of other shops.
 In this case: